After completing this chapter, students will be able to:

 The World in Spatial Terms

 1. How to use maps and other geographic representations, tools, and technologies to acquire, process, and report information from a spatial perspective.

 2. How to use mental maps to organize information about people, places, and environments in a spatial context.

 3. How to analyze the spatial organization of people, places, and environments on Earth's surface.

 7. The physical processes that shape the patterns of Earth's surface

 - Science disciplines differ from one another in what is studied, techniques used, and outcomes sought, but they share a common purpose and philosophy, and all are part of the same scientific enterprise.
-Although each discipline provides a conceptual structure for organizing and pursuing knowledge, many problems are studied by scientists using information and skills from many disciplines.
-Disciplines do not have fixed boundaries, and it happens that new scientific disciplines are being formed where existing ones meet and that some subdisciplines spin off to become new disciplines in their own right.

 - Technological problems often create a demand for new scientific knowledge, and new technologies make it possible for scientists to extend their research in new ways or to undertake entirely new lines of research.
 The very availability of new technology itself often sparks scientific advances.